cpp-lln-lab/bidspm/README.md

 ### Installing the Command line Interface (CLI)

-If you want to use the BIDS app python based CLI of bidspm, you need to
+If you want to use the BIDS app python based CLI of bidspm.

+You need to

 -   [python3](https://www.python.org/downloads/)
 -   pip